KyleM73/AHHH/README.md

 ### Setup

+To compile the interpreter, run:

+    g++ -Wall interpret_ahhh.cpp -o AHHH

+Then, to run files, just call the executable with:

+    ./AHHH file.ahhh

+If you aren't using linux you either:
+1. already know how to compile c++ code on your machine, or
+2. should probably use an IDE.
+Here's a pretty good [guide](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/).

 I've provided a number of demo files:
 * fib.ahhh
   * Explicitly generates the first ~46 Fibonacci numbers.
 I stopped at 46 because any larger yields overflow, since I'm using c++ ints.
 I could fix that, but I won't.